 About the Legislative Committee: The Public Policy Committee (also known as “Legislative Committee”), consists of a chairperson and at least three (3) other directors, and interested community stakeholders (at the discretion of the president), all appointed by the President.
 The President shall serve ex-officio on this committee and will vote on position recommendations to the board only in the event of a tie.
 This committee will establish a schedule of meetings sufficient to analyze proposed legislation impacting consumers, consumers’ families, and stakeholders, monitor recommendations from the Association of Regional Center Agencies (ARCA), recommend positions for the board, inform our local community stakeholders, and inform our local policymakers of the impact of these proposals on people with developmental disabilities.

-Bill File: (Calendar Report – shows upcoming bills scheduled for hearing)
+(Report on All Bills Passed – shows upcoming bills scheduled for hearing)

 Children and Families